Hope for our Neighbours by John Jeffries

 Dr Joe kept operating to the very last minute before he was evacuated.
 And the next day, with tears in his eyes, he met the supply plane CBM had urgently flown in, packed with life-saving emergency supplies that were the key to us moving people with a disability to safety and continuing our medical program.

-In any natural disaster, people with a disability will usually be at the back of the queue for any aid that arrives.
+In any disaster, people with a disability will usually be at the back of the queue for any aid that arrives.
 Yet they are usually the ones with the greatest need.

-People with disabilities can also find themselves excluded from preparing community plans for natural disasters because others in the community do not see them as having the abilities to contribute.
+People with disabilities can also find themselves excluded from preparing community plans for disasters because others in the community do not see them as having the abilities to contribute.
 This often leaves people with disabilities vulnerable and at risk of being left behind.

-The exclusion of people with disabilities in natural disasters, and the subsequent hardship they face because of this, challenge us to think about who our neighbour is and whether we are living out Jesus’ proclamation in the greatest commandment.
+The exclusion of people with disabilities in disasters, and the subsequent hardship they face because of this, challenge us to think about who our neighbour is and whether we are living out Jesus’ proclamation in the greatest commandment.

 John served as the CEO of CBM Australia from 1992 to 2015.
 In 2014 he was awarded a Medal of the Order of Australia (OAM) for his services to the community, particularly people with a disability.